Ryan-Holben/Ryan-Holben.github.io/_posts/2016-08-21-installing-tex-on-mac.md

 1. Now we'll leave the command line for a bit.
 First, get the [TeX Live Utility](http://amaxwell.github.io/tlutility/) for a GUI package manager.

 1. Open TeX Live Utility, and update all packages: ⇧⌘U

+    If the Utility asks you if you'd like to update automatically, you'll probably want to say yes.
+It may not ask you until the second launch.

 1. For a dedicated *TeX editor, I use [TeX Shop](http://pages.uoregon.edu/koch/texshop/obtaining.html).
 There are other options out there as well.

 ### Compiling your document